by Marco Corvaglia

 In it, a classified document is made known: a "Special Informative Report" of the UDBA (Yugoslav Communist police), dating back to 17 November 1987 and relating to the facts of Medjugorje.

 Actually, the document constitutes another (and even unnecessary) confirmation of the firmness of Msgr. Žanić before the government, but the author of the book does not highlight this aspect and, besides, incredibly continues to present insinuating "hypotheses" (he himself presents them in this form), without being able to provide any real argumentation.
 In Italy, all this was spread by Paolo Brosio, in his book Viaggio a Medjugorje (Piemme, Milan, 2011), with the same frame of comment, substantially unrelated to the effective contents of the document.

 In 1987, the police did not worry so much about Medjugorje (considering it, on the contrary, at the time, in a substantially favorable way, as we have seen in the first part of this article).
 The police worried about the clergy being enemies of the state.
-Among these enemies were both Father Jozo Zovko (defender of the visionaries and former pastor of Medjugorje) and Bishop Pavao Žanić.
+Among these enemies were both Father Jozo Zovko (former pastor of Medjugorje) and Bishop Pavao Žanić.